 With a normal listing, you’d tour the house and make an offer to the seller via your respective real estate agents.
 It helps to specifically work with an agent who has experience with HUD homes, but this isn’t a necessity.

 While you still tour HUD homes with your agent, the offer process is completely different.
-Rather than making a traditional offer, you instead bid on a HUD home.
-If your agent of the with HUD, they can submit the bid online for you.
+Rather than making a traditional offer, you place a bid.
+If your agent is registered with HUD, they can submit the bid online for you.

 At that time, your agent will send you a contract, which you have 48 hours to submit to your regional HUD office.
 This is the only way to lock in the home and get the ownership underway, otherwise, it could be put back on the market.
 So always submit your documents in a timely manner.